sinclairems/02-Student-Challenge/README.md

 The second challenge was to create a student portfolio similar to the exmaple given.
 This was challenging!
 It took a lot of time and effort to learn how to create the grid structure.
 I started with some code from freeCodeCamp, reviewed our class materials, watched few YouTube videos, discussed it with my tutor, and finally reverse engineered the code from its source.

 I plan to keep up with the portfolio by adding working links instead of placeholders, changing the style (like the images and their borders), writing a better About Me, and connecting it to my real-world work!
+I will eventually add interactivity with JavaScript.
 For now, one image link does work: try clicking on CSS|Student Mini-Project.
 It will take you to my version of the first mini-project.

 ## GitPages
 https://sinclairems.github.io/02-Student-Challenge/